What do you wear to a funeral?

 What to Wear to a Celebration of Life

 When you see the phrase “celebration of life” and and a complete absence of funeral, memorial service, committal, etc, then you will most likely be attending a more casual affair.
 These can range in tone from a lighthearted memorial service to a full-on party with bands, dancing, drinking, and more.

 You will still want to dress respectfully and appropriately, and still keep in mind the culture and values of the family, but you are fairly safe to assume that a smart-but-casual outfit will be acceptable.

 There are many funerals and memorial services where black clothing is not required.
 You can still wear black to those occasions (unless it is a “celebration of life” or similar event where you are specifically asked not to wear black).

 If you are not wearing black to a funeral, it is best to stick with darker colors, especially in earth tones.
 Gray in nearly all shades and dark blues are highly appropriate.
 Aside from these mainstay colors, here is a palette of clothing colors to wear to a funeral besides black:

 Three variations on the contemporary knee-length black dress, with complimenting shoes and bags.
 Note that the style of these funeral outfits is airy and attractive, yet the shoulders are covered and the necklines are appropriate for the occasion:

 Here is an outfit designed for an outdoor funeral service.
-The hat and umbrella are a good idea for colder weather, the the light dress works perfectly with the pea coat.
-Add gloves to warm the hands, and the jewelry adds an antique sensibility appropriate for a traditional funeral.
+The hat and umbrella are a good idea for colder weather, and the light dress works perfectly with the peacoat.
+Add gloves to keep your hands warm, and the jewelry adds an antique sensibility appropriate for a traditional funeral.

-Here we have an example of appropriate yet stylish funeral attire in varied colors.
+Here we have an example of appropriate yet stylish funeral wear in varied colors.
 The vintage style is a tribute to restraint rather than excess, with muted brown and navy blue tones.